bootchk/solarRadioFirefly/readme.md

 You can set a build configuration active.
 Then you edit it in the project's Properties.
 See nRFCounter project for more explanation.
 That was the original project where I used Eclipse managed builds instead of hand managed Makefiles.

+Board configuration
+-

-Before you build firefly, edit fireFlyConfig.h and uncomment the proper definitions.
+Before you build, edit fireFlyConfig.h and uncomment the definition corresponding to your board (so that LED's work.)
+Also uncomment the definition about power supply (to enable power management functions: if power is battery or USB, no power management.)

 TODO
 -